 If your child brings a device without this signed consent form their device will be locked safely away and returned to them to take home at the end of the day.

-In the first few weeks of school your child will bring home an e-Learning agreement that they have designed themselves.
+In the first few weeks of school your child will bring home an e-Learning agreement.
 It will cover key points about online safety.
 Discussions around how to behave towards others and how to keep yourself safe online will be constant discussions throughout the year and will be woven through all curriculum areas.

 Our timetable for the first rotation is

-Please note that the second rotation will start in Week 9 of Term One
+Please note that the second rotation will start in Week 11 of Term One and will be

 There will be no cooking or food technology that involves nuts or eggs.
 The teachers at Karori West have been given all necessary medical information and any medication needed will be taken down with us.